August 11, 2017

 Big data yields surprising connections between diseases

 Andrey Rzhetsky (UChicago), Edwin Cook (UIC), and Richard Morimoto (NU) are the recipients of a CBC 2012 Lever Award, which supported the establishment of Silvio O. Conte Center on the Computational Systems Genomics of Psychiatric Disorders.
 Recently, a group led by a member of the CBC Lever team, Andrey Rzhetsky, published their work in Nature Genetics, “Classification of common human diseases derived from shared genetic and environmental determinants.”
-The study describes 84 brand new genetic and environmental correlations for common human diseases.
+The study, which is partially attributed to CBC funding, describes 84 brand new genetic and environmental correlations for common human diseases.
 Surprisingly, a CNS disease migraine “appeared to be most genetically similar to irritable bowel syndrome and most environmentally similar to cystitis and urethritis, all of which are inflammatory diseases.”

 Using health insurance claims data from more than 480,000 people in nearly 130,000 families, researchers at the University of Chicago have created a new classification of common diseases based on how often they occur among genetically-related individuals.

 Researchers hope the work, published this week in Nature Genetics, will help physicians make better diagnoses and treat root causes instead of symptoms.

 “Understanding genetic similarities between diseases may mean that drugs that are effective for one disease may be effective for another one,” said Andrey Rzhetsky, PhD, the Edna K. Papazian Professor of Medicine and Human Genetics at UChicago who was the paper’s senior author.
 “And for those diseases with a large environmental component, that means we can perhaps prevent them by changing the environment.”